azeemba/merge-keepass2/README.md

 Options:
   --password TEXT  The password for keepass.
 You will be prompted if not
                    provided.
-Environment variable KEEPASS_PASSWORD can be set as well
+Use `--password ""` if your database is only protected by a keyfile.
+Environment variable
-  --help           Show this message and exit.
+                   KEEPASS_PASSWORD can be set as well --keyfile TEXT   The path of a keyfile for keepass (optional).
+Environment variable KEEPASS_KEYFILE can be set as well --help           Show this message and exit.
 ```